korinVR/korinVR/README.md

 # Katsuomi Kobayashi (<a href="https://twitter.com/korinVR">@korinVR</a>)

 Hi, I'm Katsuomi Kobayashi, a.k.a.
-Korin (he/him) - a Unity developer and a VR developer working on <a href="https://www.xvi.co.jp/">XVI Inc</a>.
-I have 5+ years professional experience of VR development.
+Korin (he/him) - a Unity developer and a VR developer working at <a href="https://www.xvi.co.jp/">XVI Inc.</a> I have 5+ years professional experience of VR development.

 I'm a VR enthusiast, and my both professional and personal activity is for VR.
 The details are on <a href="https://framesynthesis.jp/about/">my website (in Japanese)</a>.